 Peripheral neuropathy, or diabetic peripheral neuropathy, is a common complication of diabetes that affects the nerves in the feet and lower legs.
 Severe cases of neuropathy result in a total loss of feeling in the lower extremities, and even moderate cases can make it challenging to move around.
 So, does that mean peripheral neuropathy and exercise are incompatible?

-If you’ve ever questioned whether or not exercise is good for managing neuropathy pain or wondered what the best exercise for neuropathy is, a 2014 study that was conducted included the importance of exercise for treatment.
+If you’ve ever questioned whether or not exercise is good for managing neuropathy pain or wondered if exercise helps peripheral neuropathy, a 2014 study included the importance of exercise for treatment.
 Below, we’ll discuss how exercise affects peripheral neuropathy, answer some of your most common exercise questions, and list some of the best exercises for people with peripheral neuropathy.

 Peripheral neuropathy and exercise: what you need to know

-Peripheral neuropathy symptoms are different for everyone but often include numbness, pain, or sensitivity in the feet and lower legs.
-As the condition progresses, some people also experience muscle weakness, paralysis, and a host of other symptoms that can make it difficult to simply get through the day — let alone to get some quality exercise in.
-However, physical activity is an important part of managing neuropathy.
+Peripheral neuropathy symptoms differ for everyone but often include numbness, pain, or sensitivity in the feet and lower legs.
+As the condition progresses, some people also experience muscle weakness, paralysis, and other symptoms that can make it difficult to get through the day — let alone get some quality exercise in.
+However, physical activity is an integral part of managing neuropathy.